mhaugrud/msumcspy/_sources/MoreAboutIteration/ThewhileStatement.rst

    3. **modify** the loop variable (in the body of the while loop)

-   Return to active code **iti** and type comments at the end of the lines where these activities are performed.
+   Return to the activecode toward the top of this page and type comments at the end of the lines where these activities are performed.

    - At the end of line 5, type ``# initialize loop variable``.